The Roman Empire

 Owner Comments:

-Depending on the historical source, Fulvia (83? - 40 BC) was either the antithesis, or role model, of a Roman matron.
-As sole survivor of a noble and deep-rooted clan, she coveted political status and power.
+Depending on the historical source, Fulvia (83? - 40 BC) was either the antithesis or role model of a Roman matron.
+As a sole survivor of a noble and deep-rooted clan, she desperately sought political status and power.
 As such, and within the constraints of Rome’s male-dominated culture, Fulvia influenced many powerful men around her.
 Like any ambitious Roman noblewoman, she sought partners of rising political status.
 Her first husband, an incendiary politician who championed the common people, was murdered in 52 BC.
 Afterwards, Fulvia’s public lamentations and trial testimony facilitated the murderer’s punishment.
 Fulvia’s second husband, also a popular politician among plebeians, died in 49 BC fighting for Julius Caesar’s cause.
-Afterwards, Fulvia entered into her third, and final marriage.
+Subsequently, Fulvia entered into her third, and final marriage.
 This time, her husband was yet another dynamic and powerful political figure, Marc Antony.

 Per the Triumvir’s agreement, Antony gained control over Gaul, including the mint city of Lugdunum, where he struck this ancient silver quinarius.
 The obverse depicts Victoria, the goddess representing victory.
 Close inspection reveals that Victoria's facial features suggest an older woman.
 Interestingly, the deity sports a nodus, a popular hairstyle among mortal Roman noblewomen, including Fulvia.
 Numismatic research suggests that Victoria on this coin represents Fuvia (she also appears on one provincial bronze issue that Antony struck in Phyrgia).
 Assuming the attribution is correct, Fulvia was the first Roman woman to behold her own coinage.
 The attribution remains equivocal; the first living Roman woman unambiguously appearing on coinage was Antony’s next wife, Octavia.